-e.
-The practice of manufacturing, sourcing of green products for sustainable profits.
+- Using clean water improves your health by reducing water borne diseases. - The practice of manufacturing, sourcing of green products for sustainable profits.

-3. How do we initiate measures for greening the community?
+3. How do initiate measures for greening the community?

-- a.
-Obtaining and using green products such as (LED Lights, water filters). - b.
-Eliminate Use of plastic bags.
-Use environmentally friendly products, such as, paper bags and cutlery made from recycled paper. - c.
-Whenever you buy /sell (business with others) you should ensure green practices are followed. (e.g.- Fisheries, vegetables, grocery).
-The various measures are detailed later in the Manual. - d.
-Ensure that the green products you procure are, transported, packed and stored in eco-friendly manner (e.g., Storing in reusable containers, no use of plastic bags). - e.
-Conserve Human energy and refrain from the use of child labour.
+- Obtaining and using green products such a (LED Lights, water filters). - Eliminate Use of plastic bags.
+Use environment friendly products such as per paper bags and cutlery made from recycled paper. - Whenever you buy /sell (business with others) you should ensure green practices are followed. (e.g.- Fisheries, vegetables, grocery).
+The various measures are detailed later in the manual. - Ensure green products you procure are transported packed and stored in eco-friendly manner (e.g., Storing in reusable containers, no use of plastic bags). - Conserve Human energy and refrain from use of child labour.
 Children below 14 years of age should be in school to study.
-If they are made to work (domestic help, industry, shops), this is child labour and children are paid less than the adult workers.
+If they are made to work (domestic help, industry, shops), this is child labour.
+The children are paid less than the adult workers.
 The green business does not permit people to use child labour.
-Many countries have laws which do not allow children to work. - f.
-Recycle and reuse. - g.
-Waste Segregation and Management
+Many countries have laws which do not allow children to work. - Recycle and reuse.